kernel-memory-dump/linux-l2-bash-monorepo/README.md

 4. **Maintainability**: With organized documentation and testing, maintaining the scripts becomes simpler and more reliable.

 5. **Cross-Platform Consideration**: By separating OS-specific scripts, you can ensure that scripts behave as expected across different environments.

+6. To accommodate project-specific scripts within the proposed monorepo structure, you can introduce a dedicated directory for each project under the `scripts/` directory.
+This approach maintains the modularity and organization while keeping project-specific scripts clearly separated from general-purpose scripts.